 There seems to be a sudden spate of black beans being used in chocolate cakes.
-I first came across the phenomenon with this cake on What I Cooked This Weekend and then these brownies from Hungry Hinny and then I just saw them everywhere.
+I first came across the phenomenon with a cake I spotted on What I Cooked This Weekend and then these brownies from Hungry Hinny and then I just saw them everywhere.
 The idea is that the black beans, as well as giving a bit of extra fibre, can reduce the amount of fat in the cake without making it taste less delicious.
 I was sceptical, but wanted to try it for myself.
 It’s taken me a while because getting hold of black beans was the hardest part.
 I adapted my recipe from one I found on Joy the Baker, who in turn got it from Martha Stewart – and so it goes on!

 This is how I did it: